 - Graduated cylinder set: We got this glass graduated cylinder set: Karter Scientific Glass Graduated Cylinder 3 Piece Set 10, 50 & 100ml

-- We got the Deluxe Density Cube Set (Carolina is a very reputable science supply store), but this set of 10 would work well too: Density Cube Set.
+- We got the Density Cube Set but this set of 10 would work well too: Density Cube Set.
 I saw cheap sets, but was worried when people said the dimensions of the cubes were off.
+Carolina.com (a science supply company also has Density Cube sets.)

 - Equal mass set (Diverse materials): There are different options available.
 We got this one ETA hand2mind, Equal Mass Diverse Materials Set, (41785).
 This set has brass, aluminum, nylon, PVC, and clear acrylic.